dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     .. _dcmStorageID:

     dcmStorageID_"
-    "Metadata Storage ID",string,"ID of Storage on which Metadata is stored in JSON format - additionally to the complete DICOM composite object.
-If absent, metadata is not stored additionally","
+    "Metadata Storage ID",string,"ID of Storage on which Metadata is stored in JSON format - additionally to the complete DICOM composite object - of objects received by this AE.
+Overwrites value specified on Device level.","
     .. _dcmMetadataStorageID:

     dcmMetadataStorageID_"
-    "Series Metadata Storage ID",string,"ID of Storage on which ZIP archives with aggregated Metadata of all instances of a Series is stored.
-If absent, no aggregated Series Metadata will be stored.","
+    "Aggregate Series Metadata Delay",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS for storing aggregated Series Metadata on storage of objects received by this AE.
+Overwrites value specified on Device level.","
+    .. _dcmSeriesMetadataDelay:

+    dcmSeriesMetadataDelay_"
+    "Remove Instance Records Delay",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS for removing Instance Records from the DB received by this AE.
+Overwrites value specified on Device level.","
-    .. _dcmSeriesMetadataStorageID:
+    .. _dcmRemoveInstanceRecordsDelay:

-    dcmSeriesMetadataStorageID_"
+    dcmRemoveInstanceRecordsDelay_"
     "Store Access Control ID",string,"Access Contol ID assigned to Studies received by this AE","
     .. _dcmStoreAccessControlID: